sapirharary/PrefixNLI/README.md

 # PrefixNLI: Detecting Factual Inconsistencies as Soon as They Arise

-Authors: Sapir Harary, Eran Hirsch, Aviv Slobodkin, David Wan, Mohit Bansal, and Ido Dagan.
+Authors: Sapir Harary, Eran Hirsch, Aviv Slobodkin, David Wan, Mohit Bansal and Ido Dagan.

 This repository contains the code for the paper "PrefixNLI: Detecting Factual Inconsistencies as Soon as They Arise".